Clinical Trials Practice

 How will I learn?

-Flexible, self-paced online study, allowing you to fit study around other commitments (at least two units are delivered fully online).
+- Flexible, self-paced online study, allowing you to fit study around other commitments (at least two units of study are delivered fully online)

 What will I study?